XhinLiang/xhinliang.com/resume/en.md

 Xidian University
 : *informatics engineering, bachelor degree* __2013.8-2017.7__
-  Winner of the National Encouragement Scholarship, outstanding graduate of the college.
-Core member of the "Wecan Studio", won the first prize in the Division of the "Chinese Youth" App Competition and the first prize of Division of the "Internet+" College Innovation Competition.
+  Winner of the National Encouragement Scholarship; Outstanding graduate of the college; Core member of the "Wecan Studio", won the first prize of the "Chinese Youth" App Competition and the first prize of the "Internet+" College Innovation Competition.

 ------